Brooke0223/CS_Dashboard/README.md

 ## Data Handling
 ### Data Discovery
-- Conducted preliminary exploratory analysis of CSV data using Pandas to understand distributions, ranges, and potential issues.
+- A preliminary exploratory analysis of CSV data was performed using Pandas to understand distributions, ranges, and potential issues.

 ### Data Structuring
-- Mapped age-bracket categories in the Population datasets to match Controlled Substance datasets, ensuring uniformity for cross-dataset analysis.
+- Age-bracket categories within the Population datasets were aligned to correspond with age-brackets in the Controlled Substance datasets, ensuring uniformity for cross-dataset analysis.
-- Consolidated patients/providers by counties in datasets for years 2021-2022, disregarding zip codes to focus on counties; any data pertaining to patients/providers in different zip codes but the same county were aggregated to maintain consistency with previous years’ datasets.
+- Data pertaining to patients/providers sharing counties but having distinct zip codes (reporting years 2021-2022) were consolidated to maintain consistency with earlier datasets.

 ### Data Cleaning
-- Converted relevant data ('Total_Prescriptions', 'Total_Units', 'Total_Patients', 'Total_Days_Supply') to integer datatype.
+- Conversion of pertinent data ('Total_Prescriptions', 'Total_Units', 'Total_Patients', 'Total_Days_Supply') to integer datatype.
-- Handles special values by converting “N/A” to “NULL” for SQL insertion commands.
+- Management of special values, converting “N/A” to “NULL” for SQL insertion commands.
-- Ensured consistency in categorical data across different reporting years (e.g. “3” vs. “Schedule 3”).
+- Maintenance of categorical data consistency across diverse reporting years (e.g. “3” vs. “Schedule 3”).
-- Trimmed and formatted string data to ensure uniformity and avoid mismatch due to whitespace.
+- Trimming and formatting of string data to ensure uniformity and avoid mismatch due to whitespace.

 ### Data Enriching
-- Integrated Population dataset, enriching prescribing trends with broader demographic context.
+- Integrated of Population dataset to enrich a broader demographic context into the prescribing trends.

 ### Data Validation
 - Validated integer data fields (e.g. 'Total_Prescriptions', 'Total_Units', 'Total_Patients', 'Total_Days_Supply').
-- Checked for missing values to ensure data completeness.
+- Scrutinized for missing values to ensure data completeness.
-- Verified data integrity through mathematical computation accuracy assessment.
+- Verified data integrity through accuracy assessment of mathematical computations.
-- Verified MME calculations present only for opiate drugs.
+- Verified MME calculations were only present only for opiate drugs.
-- Verified null and non-integer values in population data.

 ### Data Integrity Checks
 - Examined data consistency against logical constraints and patterns.